 - maintain a license to operate in good standing in accordance with the Act, and ensure they are not in contravention of the Act.
-DNSSAB is required to stop funding a child care program that has its license revoked or suspended by the ministry or director, if applicable in accordance with the terms and conditions of the Service Agreement. - reduce and set parent fees in accordance with O. Reg.
-137/15. - keep a copy of their current Agreement with DNSSAB, in electronic or hard copy format, on the child care premises, and available for Ministry inspection per O. Reg.137/15 (s.82.1). - maintain the licensed child care spaces for children up to six years of age for which they are receiving fee reduction Funding (e.g., a licensed infant space must remain an infant space) and advise DNSSAB of any revisions or use of alternate capacity. - complete the annual Licensed Child Care Operations Survey, which may be amended from time to time as required, under O. Reg.
+DNSSAB is required to stop funding a child care program that has its license revoked or suspended by the Ministry or Director, if applicable in accordance with the terms and conditions of the Service Agreement. - reduce and set parent fees in accordance with O. Reg.
+137/15. - keep a copy of their current Agreement with DNSSAB, in electronic or hard copy format, on the child care premises, and available for Ministry inspection per O. Reg.137/15 (s.82.1). - maintain the licensed child care spaces for children up to six years of age for which they are receiving fee reduction Funding (e.g., a licensed infant space must remain an infant space) and advise DNSSAB of any revisions or use of alternate capacity. - meet their workforce compensation obligations with respect to providing wage increases to eligible Program Staff in accordance with policies and guidelines. - complete the annual Licensed Child Care Operations Survey, which may be amended from time to time as required, under O. Reg.
 137/15 (77).

-It is important to note that Funding may be withheld or the Agreement may be terminated if the Service Provider:
+It is important to note that Funding may be withheld, or the Agreement may be terminated, if the Service Provider:

-- fails to meet the participation requirement as noted above; - consistently neglects to provide required reports or information in accordance with the Agreement, Policies and Guidelines; or - does not maintain a license to operate a licensed child care centre in accordance with the Act.
+fails to meet the participation requirement as noted above;

+- consistently neglects to provide required reports or information in accordance with the Agreement, Policies and Guidelines; or - does not maintain a license to operate a licensed child care centre in accordance with the Act.